-CC allows the economic operators to centralise and integrate accounting, logistics and distribution functions with consequent savings in administrative and transaction costs, thus providing a genuine simplification.
+Centralised Clearance allows the economic operators to centralise and integrate accounting, logistics and distribution.

-- Administrative Arrangement and Convention concerning the allocation, under a Single Authorisation for release for free circulation/centralised customs clearance, of the national collection costs that are retained when the Traditional Own Resources are made available to the EU budget (List of Member States which have signed the Administrative Arrangement and the Convention);
+Convention concerning the allocation of the national collection costs that are retained when the Traditional Own Resources are made available to the EU budget.
+It entered into force on 16th January 2019.

-- How to read an existing authorisation for SASP
+How to read an existing SASP (Single Authorisation for Simplified Procedures).

-SASP already in force on 1 May 2016 shall remain valid until the respective dates of deployment of the CCI and AES referred to in the Annex to IA (Article 345(1)(4) IA).
+SASP already in force on 1 May 2016 shall remain valid until the respective dates of deployment of the CCI and AES referred to in the Annex of the UCC’s Implementing Act (Article 345(1)(4) IA).

-The existing SASP are granted with an authorisation for SD or LCP (with or without notification).
+The existing SASP are granted with an authorisation for SD or LCP Standard declaration (or Simplified Declaration) or Local Clearance Procedure (with or without notification).